ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 ---
 ## Further customization
+A Jinja template for the email body can be created in the AppHost by navigating to the Outbound Email app > Configuration section.
+Under App Settings, you can select New File.
+Copy the file path that you save for this template and set the value for `template_file` in app.config to this path.

-In the example_send_email.jinja template, there is example logic to include artifact and note data.
-If using this template, uncomment the following sections to:
+In the default template packaged with this app, `data/example_send_email.jinja`, there is example logic to include artifact and note data.
+This logic is commented out in the example template and can be used to:

 <details><summary>Include artifact value and description</summary>
 <p>

 ```
+{# UNCOMMENT TO INCLUDE ARTIFACTS #}
 {# {% macro get_artifact(art) -%}
 	{% set values = template_helper.get_artifact_values(art) %}
 	{% set style = "font-family: Calibri; color: rgb(31,73,125)" %}